-Los Cabos (the capes), a large municipality spanning the East and West Capes at the tip of the state of Baja California Sur, Mexico, is 900 miles south of San Diego.
-The Tropic of Cancer crosses the peninsula 50 miles north of Land’s End.
-The two main tourist areas of Los Cabos are Cabo San Lucas (Cabo), and San Jose del Cabo (San Jose).
+Los Cabos, a vast municipality spanning the East and West Capes at the southern tip of Baja California Sur, Mexico, is situated 900 miles south of San Diego.
+The Tropic of Cancer intersects the peninsula just 50 miles north of Land’s End.
+This breathtaking destination comprises two main tourist areas: Cabo San Lucas (Cabo) and San Jose del Cabo (San Jose).

 Cabo San Lucas